cantrell/stable-diffusion-api-server/README.md

 - [A good YouTube tutorial on using the Colab notebook](https://www.youtube.com/watch?v=FaLTztGGueQ).
 - [The original DreamBooth paper](https://arxiv.org/abs/2208.12242).

+Loading checkpoint files directly is not currently supported, but you can easily convert `.ckpt` files into the diffusers format using the aptly named [`convert_original_stable_diffusion_to_diffusers.py`](https://github.com/huggingface/diffusers/blob/main/scripts/convert_original_stable_diffusion_to_diffusers.py) script.

 Once you have the models trained, the rest is easy.
 All you have to do is:

 1. Replace your `config.json` file with the `config-custom-models.json` template (rename `config-custom-models.json` to `config.json`).